alexwlchan/alexwlchan.net/src/_drafts/screenshots-go-gangbusters.md

 ## Static HTML and CSS: good

 I build this site the "old-fashioned" way: I have static HTML pages, with a smidgen of CSS and images for decoration.
-This undoubtedly helped the site stay up: there was no central server or shared resource to fall over when under load.
+This undoubtedly helped the site stay up: there was no central server or shared resource to fall over.

 ## The cost of serving my post: sad